NS2CDT/ns2_beta/README.md

     - Gorge
         - Heal spray
-            - Now adds maturity to alien structures and speeds up player evolution.
+            - Now also adds maturity to alien structures and speeds up player evolutions while they are embryos.
         - Hydra
             - Hydras are now extremely accurate.
 Accuracy tapers off starting at 8 meters up to the maximum degredation                               at 12 meters.
 Inaccuracy ramps between 0 and 8 degrees.
             - Hydras can now shoot back from the last spot they were hit, so if you can hit them, they can hit you.